Wrong Display for Mobile, Tablet or Desktop

 Since there can only be two versions of the cache—desktop and mobile—if you have a specific display for tablets only, it's not possible to have a third cache file for that view.

-However, as of WP Rocket 3.2, you can modify this default behavior to serve the tablet version as mobile with the below helper plugin:
+However, you can modify this default behavior to serve the tablet version as mobile with the below helper plugin:

 The helper is useful if your theme or plugin uses the